rust-lang/book/second-edition/nostarch/chapter12.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured
 ```

 Great!
-Now, let's actually call the new `search_case_insensitive` function from
+Now, let’s actually call the new `search_case_insensitive` function from
 the `run` function.
-First, we're going to add a configuration option for
+First, we’re going to add a configuration option for
 switching between case sensitive and case insensitive search to the `Config`
 struct: